How to rebuild your life after a divorce - helpful guide & tips

 For instance, postmenopausal women who go through a divorce or separation have reported experiencing weight loss, increased physical activity, and positive changes in their health.
 Best of all, researchers found that the women’s weight loss was not tied to negative emotions.
 On the contrary, they were using their divorce as an excuse to “consciously engage in healthier behaviours.”

-A newfound appreciation for self-care is just one way many recent divorcees of all ages are using divorce as a reason to focus their attention inwards to self-improvement.
-With the understandable levels of stress that divorce brings, make stress reduction a daily priority.
+A newfound appreciation for self-care is just one way many recent divorcees of all ages are using divorce as a reason to focus their attention on self-improvement.
+With the understandable levels of stress that divorce brings, stress reduction is a daily priority.

 There are a number of ways you can improve your physical, mental and emotional well-being after a divorce.
 Physical fitness is a great way to boost your mood and relieve stress while coping with negative emotions.
 Your divorce also naturally causes you to gravitate towards supportive friends, family, co-workers, and other people in your life who are there for you throughout this difficult time in your life.